Jamie12341324/monster-records/README.md

 can promote my film and write accurate books
 # Acceptance criteria
 1. The shop page displays a list of testimonials
-2. The shop page displasys a star rating
+2. The shop page displays a star rating
 3. The testimonials section is reposnisve and looks good on multiple devices
 # Tasks
 1. write a html unordered list for the testimonials